lrleon/uconv/README.md

                  min-value, max-value);

-This macro declares a class that defines a new unit related to `Physical_Quantity' class which should be previously already declared. `min-value` and `max-value` are doubles defining the lower and upper bounds of the unit.
+This macro declares a class that defines a new unit related to `Physical_Quantity` class which should be previously already declared. `min-value` and `max-value` are doubles defining the lower and upper bounds of the unit.